rustle/KaleidoscopeVCSTidbits/readme.md

 Everything is git right now, but glad to take pull requests for other kinds of VCS.

+These all assume you've configured Kaleidoscope as your default git difftool.
+If you use it as a non default tool, you'd change git difftool to git ksdiff, but the rest is the same.

 ##KSReview

 KSReview is a useful way to do codereviews of feature branches.
 It will send all the work done on a feature branch since it diverged from master or a specified mainline branch to Kaleidoscope.